-There’s no other country in the world where I would rather be an expat in than China.
-Being an expat in China is full of twists, turns, ups, downs and opportunities.
+There's no other country in the world where I would rather be an expat in than China.
+Teaching English in China is full of twists, turns, ups, downs and opportunities.
 The food is incredible, the people are great, and the cost of living is still low enough to enjoy life and have fun.
-Paul Chan has been an expat in China for over 6 years, and in this post, he’ll share with you some of the benefits he enjoys as an expat in China.
+Paul Chan has been an expat in China for over 6 years, and in this post, he'll share with you some of the benefits he enjoys as an expat in China.

 At this present moment in history, China is on the cutting edge of technology (re: mobile phones, VR, LCD lights, 3-D printing, etc.), building and infrastructure, transit, genetic engineering (re: world's smartest babies), and you name it!
 It's undeniable that living in the country where so much is happening at such a fast clip is quite exciting!
 Not too long ago, I saw a 3-D printing exhibit at the Bao'An library in Shenzhen!
 There's never a dull moment in the classes you teach when you have so much material to tap into!

 Have any family or friends at home that have never left their home country and have misconceptions about China?
 Wouldn't it be great if you could demystify some of these wrong thoughts of China as well as open their eyes to what a different and wonderful world China really is?
 Of course, that would require you to get acclimated to China, learning some Chinese and Chinese culture – but then what an amazing role you'll have in the future taking your mom and dad and friends all throughout China!
 I've seen so many people do this because they've got parents “that would never travel to see China on their own” but now that they're here, parents are so eager, and it's that much better that they've got their son and daughter to show them around.
 I did this myself, and it was nice to prove to my Chinese mother (who has lived 40+ years in the United States) that the streets of Shenzhen weren't filled with pickpockets!